In the early days of the internet, hackers built viruses to show off.

 Hackers are trying to recruit your employees.
 Maybe even recruit you!
-Sadly, this succeeds too often.
-Smart people keep falling for hacker tricks.
+Sadly, this “social engineering” succeeds too often.
+Smart people keep falling for engineering tricks.
 At times, it almost seems like people are designed to self destruct.

-Security experts call this “social engineering.”
+Security experts say social engineering relies on people being people.
 Human beings have a normal response to social interaction.
-Of course, hackers leverage these human reactions to get past company security.
+Of course, hackers leverage these reactions to get past company security.